mohd-afeef-badri/psd/docs/fracture-mechanics.md

 *Figure: Finite element damage visualized for the 3D problem in ParaView at different timesteps (quasi-static simulation).
 Time progresses from left to right in a row and top to bottom across rows.*

+> 💡 **Note**:
-> 💡 **Note**: Figures above present the evolution of both displacement and damage fields, enabling a clear visualization of crack propagation in the cubic specimen.
+> Figures above present the evolution of both displacement and damage fields, enabling a clear visualization of crack propagation in the cubic specimen.

 ### Additional Remarks

 A PSD simulation is a two-step process, with step one being the inline code `PSD_PreProcess` and step two as `PSD_Solve`.

+> ⚠️ **Warning**:
-> ⚠️ **Warning**: Ensure the mesh file is correctly referenced and that MPI is configured properly on your system.
+> Ensure the mesh file is correctly referenced and that MPI is configured properly on your system.

+> 🧪 Optional Exercise: Try changing the material properties to prepone or postpone the fracture process.

 ## Tutorial 3
 ### Parallel 2D tensile cracking and calculate-plotting reaction-force

+> 💡 **Note**:
-> 💡 **Note**: This document presents concise tutorials for the **fracture mechanics** module of PSD.
+> This document presents concise tutorials for the **fracture mechanics** module of PSD.
 The aim is to provide a practical starting point for users and developers rather than exhaustive documentation.

 In solid mechanics, quantities of interest often include plots such as **reaction force on a surface** versus the applied displacement.
 These outputs are frequently used in experimental validations.

 PSD provides routines for calculating the reaction force on a surface and also allows live (runtime) plotting of these results.

 Imagine a 2D tensile cracking test case.
 To observe the **reaction force vs. applied displacement**, two extra flags must be used during the preprocessing step with `PSD_PreProcess`:

 > `-getreactionforce`
 > `-reactionforce stress_based`

 <pre><code>